School of Integrative Physiology and Athletic Training

 Athletic Training Program (ATP)

-The University of Montana-Missoula offers an accelerated entry-level Masters in Athletic Training program housed within the Health and Human Performance Department.
+The University of Montana-Missoula offers an accelerated entry-level Master’s in Athletic Training (MAT) program housed within the School of Integrative Physiology and Athletic Training.
 The program meets the standards established by the Commission on Accreditation of Athletic Training Education (CAATE).
-The Master's in AT Program was granted CAATE accreditation in 2015.
+The MAT Program was granted CAATE accreditation in 2015.
 The ATP is a demanding curriculum which requires dedication and commitment.
 Upon completion there are a variety of professional career opportunities.

-The University of Montana offers an accelerated Masters in Athletic Training Program.
-This program allows students to take three years of pre-requisite courses and general education requirements, followed by 2 years full time in a Masters in Athletic Training program, including summers.
-There are two ways in which a student may attain a Masters Degree in Athletic Training:
+The University of Montana offers an accelerated MAT Program.
+This program allows students to take three years of pre-requisite courses and general education requirements, followed by 2 years full time in a MAT program, including summers.
+There are two ways in which a student may attain a Master’s Degree in Athletic Training:

-Option 1: A five-year program in which students earn a Bachelor of Science Degree in Health and Human Performance and a Masters Degree in Athletic Training.
-(Note: Both the Bachelors degree and Masters degree will be officially awarded at the time of graduation.)
+Option 1: A five-year program in which students earn a Bachelor of Science Degree in Integrative Physiology and a Master’s Degree in Athletic Training.
+(Note: Both the Bachelors degree and Master’s degree will be officially awarded at the time of graduation.)

 Option 2: A two-year master s program designed for students who already have a baccalaureate degree.

-Upon completion of the Masters in Athletic Training Program, students will be eligible to sit for the Board of Certification (BOC) Exam
+Upon completion of the MAT Program, students will be eligible to sit for the Board of Certification (BOC) Exam

 Following are the requirements for application, admission, and retention of the Athletic Training Program (ATP).
 Academic advisors are available to assist students with this interesting and challenging professional program.